Joanna-S-Lee/T3A2-A/README.md

 ## 	User Stories
 Initial User Stories

-User 1:
+**Persona 1**

+**Who:**

+*Foodie diner* persona who is passionate about eating delicious well-made food.

+**Goal:**

+They want to be able to make informed decision on the places they eat in, making sure the restaurant that it is up to their high standards.

+**Problem:**

+ Most restaurant websites are lacking in detail and not user-friendly.

+**User Stories**

-As a *foodie*, I want to be able to see the menu and the pictures of the food before I make my decision to dine in this place.
-So I access the **gallery** and the **menu** on the web portal to see if the dishes are to my liking.
+* I want to be able to see the menu and the pictures of the food before I make my decision to dine in this place.

-User 2:

-As a *late-night eater*, I want to check the **opening hours** from the website to see if my favourite korean eatery is still open.

-User 3:

-As an *anxious diner* I want to get the **contact number** of the restaurant to be assured by the owners that they are abiding by the current COVID restrictions.
+* I want to get the contact number of the restaurant to be assured by the owners that they are abiding by the current COVID restrictions and cleanliness standards.

-User 4:
+**Persona 2**

+**Who:**

+*Efficiency* persona is a person who likes things to be efficient,user-friendly, convenient and easily accessible.

+**Goal:**

+Their priority is that eating at the restaurant is the simplest thing in the world and that there is nothing that slows them down unnecessarily.

+**Problem:**

+They find it hard to know when the restaurant is open and where it's located.
+They struggle with lack of or counter-intuitive booking systems.

+**User Stories**

+* I want to check the opening hours from the website so that I can see if my favourite korean eatery is still open.

-As *someone unfamiliar with the area*, I want to get the **restaurant address** to input into Google Maps so that I can easily find the restaurant in this new area.
+* I want to get the restaurant address to input into Google Maps so that I can easily find the restaurant and not lose time finding the place.

-User 5:

-As *someone who is organizing a proposal*, I use the **booking system** to be sure that I am guaranteed a table in this popular eatery with my (hopefully) future fiancée.
+* I use the user-friendly booking system so that I am guaranteed a table in this popular eatery.

-User 6:

-As *frequent diner* of the Korean eatery, I use the **save contact details in a login** function so that I can easily make repeated bookings with just a few clicks.
+* I save my contact details in a login with the booking system so that I can easily make repeated bookings with just a few clicks.

-User 7:
+**Persona 3**

+**Who:**

+The *Kitchen Manager* persona is someone who is responsible for the overall operations back of the house and kitchen area.

+**Goal:**

+To be able to make preparations for the day's work in the kitchen.

+**Problem**

+They have been guesstimating on how much food is needed to be purchase and sometimes purchase too much and would like to minimize that.

+**User Stories**

-As the *kitchen manager* I want to be able to estimate how much food that needs to be prepared, so I pull up the **booking system** on my **dashboard** and see how many potential diners I will have.
+* I want to see how many potential diners the restaurant will have so that I am able to estimate how much food that needs to be purchased or ordered in advance.

-User 8:
+**Persona 4**

+**Who:**

+The *host/hostess* is responsible for greeting the customers and seating them at their tables.

+**Goal:**
+Their goal is to greet and quickly seat diners.

+**Problem**
+Previously, all the bookings were written in a book and not well organized.

+**User Stories**

-As the *host/hostess* at the Korean eatery, I pull up the **booking system** so that I can confirm that the diner that just came in did have a booking with our restaurant for this timeslot.
+* I want access to the confirmed bookings so that I can quickly and easily check that the diner has a booking for this timeslot.

-User 9:
+**Persona 4**

+**Who:**

+The *head chef* persona is the one who oversees the cooking and food preparation.

-As the *chef* I want to make changes to the **menu**, so that I can cook the new recipes that I have come up with and serve them to the diners.
+I want to be able to edit the menu, so that I can cook and serve new recipes to the diners.

 User 10:

-As the *restaurant owner* I want to make changes to the **opening hours** in the web portal to reflect the new working hours that is more financially viable during COVID lockdown.
+As the *restaurant owner* I want to make changes to the opening hoursin the web portal to reflect the new working hours that is more financially viable during COVID lockdown.

 ---